 Supplemental instruction (SI)

 We've Moved!
-Find us in our temporary location for spring in the Health and Learning Center, 3rd floor, room 3111.
+Find us in our temporary location for summer in the Health and Learning Center, 3rd floor, room 3111.

 What is SI?

 Supplemental Instruction (SI) is a series

 of peer-facilitated weekly review sessions for students taking historically challenging courses.

 SI is free, open to all students, and voluntary.
 SI Leaders facilitate their SI sessions to be engaging, interactive, and student-driven.